manursutil/py-template/docs/contributing.md

 ## Feature Requests

-Py-Template started as a tool for **my own workflow**, but I want to make it useful for a broader audience.
+UVForge started as a tool for **my own workflow**, but I want to make it useful for a broader audience.

 Ideas that would be especially valuable: